add tracking and privacy filters to the browser directly

 Many thanks for your great work!

-Updated by Paul Kocialkowski almost 6 years ago
+Updated by Paul Kocialkowski over 6 years ago

 - Status changed from New to Closed